qmonnet/rbpf/README.md

 register user-defined helper functions.
-The eBPF implementation of the Linux kernel comes with [some additional features](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md): a high number of helpers, several kind of maps, tail calls.
+The eBPF implementation of the Linux kernel comes with [some additional features](https://github.com/iovisor/bcc/blob/master/docs/kernel-versions.md): a high number of helpers, several kinds of maps, tail calls.

 * Additional helpers should be easy to add, but very few of the existing Linux helpers have been replicated in rbpf so far.